infoabtdex/YouKOL-Clone/documentation/pocketbase-auth-implementation-guide.md

 - [Express Session Documentation](https://github.com/expressjs/session)
 - [Security Best Practices for Authentication](https://cheatsheetseries.owasp.org/cheatsheets/Authentication_Cheat_Sheet.html)

+## Troubleshooting

+### Common Issues

+#### PocketBase Connection Issues
+- Ensure PocketBase is running on the expected URL
+- Check admin credentials in environment variables
+- Verify network connectivity between the server and PocketBase

+#### JSON Field Handling
+- Ensure JSON fields are properly stringified before sending to PocketBase
+- Avoid sending null values for JSON fields
+- Use empty objects (`{}`) instead of null when appropriate

+#### Profile Creation Failures
+- Check collection permissions in PocketBase
+- Ensure all required fields are included and have valid values
+- Use the getOrCreateUserProfile method for more robust profile handling

+#### Health Check Failures
+- Disable auto-cancellation for health checks to prevent timeouts
+- Implement proper retry logic for intermittent connection issues
+- Use detailed error logging to diagnose specific errors

 ---

 For detailed implementation guidance, refer to the step-by-step guides in the `/temp/active/` directory.